mahouboy23/IB-notes/sl subjects/Anglais Literrature.md

 ## Summary of House Boy

 Toundi Ondoua, the rural african protagonist of Houseboy, encounters a world of prisms that cast beautiful but unobtainable glimmers, especially for black youth in colonial Cameroon.
-Houseboy, written in the form of Toundi's captivating
+Houseboy, written in the form of Toundi's captivating diary and translated from the original French, discloses his awe of the white world and a web of unpredictable experiences.
+Early on, he escapes his father's angry blows by seeking asylum with his benefactor father Gilbert, the local European priest.
+He asks the amused by seeking asylum with his benefactor